TaahaaUsman/All-Notes/Chai_aor_React.md

 ## Lecture # 10

 <h1 style='color: red; font-size: 40px; text-align: center;'>useEffect, useRef and useCallback with project</h1>
-_In this lecture we will learn about above hooks and also we build a random password generator which have the feather of_
+_In this lecture we will learn about above hooks and also we build a random password generator which have the feather of:

 1. Generator a random password
 2. We can increase the lenght of password
 3. We have a checkpoint for adding numbers in passoword